tjmahr/styleguide/README.md

 Decimal years are bad when writing about children.

-* (no) Children were between 2.5 and 3.9 years of age.
+* ❌ Children were between 2.5 and 3.9 years of age.
 * Children were between ages 2;6 and 3;11 (years;months).

-Despite being common in developmental science, I can't find any style guidelines about at year;month convention.
+Despite being common in developmental science, I can't find any style guidelines about the year;month convention.

+**apostrophe**

+- Bayes' theorem (regrettably)
+- Jeffreys prior

 **code**